b-e-n-murray/lbm-banking-sql-demo/README.md

 <p>And voila!
 If you check your console, you should see the data for all the users!
 And if you were really sneaky, you might even now login with the admin account to see if there are any extra privileges...</p>

-<p>**DISCLAIMER: All data used in this project is completely fake and was only created for the purposes of this demonstrative application.
-No real user data/money is at risk in the use of this app.</p>
+<i>**DISCLAIMER: All data used in this project is completely fake and was only created for the purposes of this demonstrative application.
+No real user data/money is at risk in the use of this app.</i>